 Decided to revamp a room by removing your carpet?
 Before you get ready to install new carpet, get ready for a nasty surprise!
 Removing carpet can leave behind dirt, dust, and even mold that can affect the longevity of your new flooring.
 That’s why we’ve put together this comprehensive 9-step guide on how to clean subfloor after removing carpet like a pro.

-No matter how clean your home or carpets are, there are going to be layers of all kinds of filth you can think of!
+No matter how clean your home or carpets are, there are going to be layers of all kinds of filth you can think of underneath!
 From hair to incredible amounts of dust bunnies, to pet urine stains and patches of mildew.

 Cleaning THAT is not just a matter of aesthetics.
 It’s also a matter of both sanitation and sanity!